 -

-Can I use a prior year research credit carryforward to offset current year's tax in order to claim the maximum 15% refundable portion of the current year research credit?
+Can a prior year research credit carryforward offset current year's tax prior to claiming the maximum 25% refundable portion of the research credit?